Pedr0517/project_cf_cam_calibration/READme.md

 python3 camera_info.py --datadir "./drone_images_auto/"
 ```

- Below is an example of the text file writing that would contain all the necessary information for the camera calibration.
-Note K, R, P are matrices.
+ Below is an example of the yaml file writing that would contain all the necessary information for the camera calibration.
+Note K, R, P are matrices flattened into a list.

 ```plaintext
 Calibration parameters: